Yimura/ArchInstall/README.md

 n
 => default = 1
 => default
-# Swap partition can be between 100M and 550M
+# EFI partition can be between 100M and 550M
 => +550M

 # create a swap partition